This article originally appeared on Den of Geek UK.

 “They made some really big, fundamental mistakes in trying to pre-vis on computers that weren’t ready for primetime,” Trumbull told The Hollywood Reporter.
 “They spent a year and nothing was finished, and nothing worked.”

-As a result, Trumbull found himself at the centre of a massive panic at Paramount.
+As a result, Trumbull found himself at the center of a massive panic at Paramount.
 Theatres had paid advances amounting to $30 million with the understanding that Star Trek would open on December 7th.
 Yet here they were, with the movie just months away, and not a single effects shot had been completed.
-The size of the situation was such that, if Paramount couldn’t deliver the movie, they’d almost certainly be sued into oblivion by angry cinema owners.
+The size of the situation was such that, if Paramount couldn’t deliver the movie, they’d almost certainly be sued into oblivion by angry theater owners.

 According to Trumbull, Barry Diller told an assembled meeting of executives and lawyers: “Gentlemen, I don’t care if the story doesn’t make sense, I don’t care if it cuts together.
 We’re delivering this movie.
 Period.”

-Trumbull was therefore faced with the unenviable task of coming up with dozens of effects shots for The Motion Picture in a a mere six months - more effects shots than Star Wars and Close Encounters combined, by his reckoning.
+Trumbull was therefore faced with the unenviable task of coming up with dozens of effects shots for The Motion Picture in a mere six months – more effects shots than Star Wars and Close Encounters combined, by his reckoning.
 Sensing the anxiety in the air, Trumbull said, “Okay.
 I’ll do the special effects, and I’ll deliver them on time.
 But it’s going to cost you.”